Nephrolithiasis Medication

 Class Summary

-Narcotic analgesics act at the central nervous system (CNS) mu receptors and are the standard of care for treatment of renal colic.
+Narcotic analgesics act at the central nervous system (CNS) mu receptors and are commonly used in the treatment of renal colic.
 They are inexpensive and proven effective.
 Disadvantages include sedation, respiratory depression, smooth muscle spasm, and potential for abuse and addiction.

 Butorphanol is a mixed agonist-antagonist narcotic with central analgesic effects for moderately severe to severe pain.
 It causes less smooth muscle spasm and respiratory depression than morphine or meperidine.
 Weigh these advantages against the increased cost of butorphanol.